-- A protein is a long skinny molecule (like a string of letter beads) that folds up consistently into a particular intricate shape. - A The individual "beads" are amino acids, which have 6 atoms the same in each "bead" (the backbone atoms: N, H, CA, HA, C, O). - A The final shape is different for different proteins and is essential to the function in our bodies. - A The protein shapes are important, but are expensive to determine experimentally.
+- There are many abstractions of a protein: a band on a gel, a string of letters, a mass spectrum, a set of 3D coordinates of atoms, a point in an interaction graph, . . . . - For us, a protein is a long skinny molecule (like a string of letter beads) that folds up consistently into a particular intricate shape. - The individual "beads" are amino acids, which have 6 atoms the same in each "bead" (the backbone atoms: N, H, CA, HA, C, O). - The final shape is different for different proteins and is essential to the function.

+The protein shapes are important, but are expensive to determine experimentally.